Vegetable Garden

 Volunteers are always needed, Since gardening is an ongoing chore, we are glad for any time our volunteers can spend pruning and watering.
 If you don’t have experience growing veggies, we can show you how.
 We grow a wide variety of vegetables such as tomatoes, cucumbers, lettuce,

-squash as well as herbs.
 Contact Meg Otchy or send an email to svdp.stluke@outlook.com

 -